luluzhou1/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

 This was likely the biggest reason why Bitcoin, and the rest of the cryptocurrency space, (unfortunately?) chose ECDSA as its signature scheme, instead of Schnorr, which is simpler, more efficient and easier to thresholdize into a $t$-out-of-$n$ scheme.
 In 2010, once the patent expired, Schnorr became more popular.

-{: .info}
-One advantage of ECDSA over Schnorr I can think of is its _public key recovery_ feature, which Bitcoin leverages in P2PKH mode[^P2PKH] to keep TXN signatures smaller.
+Much like ECDSA, (some variants of) Schnorr support _public key recovery_ feature, which Bitcoin leverages in P2PKH mode[^P2PKH] to keep TXN signatures smaller.
+However, vanilla
 In fact, Bitcoin leveraged P2PKH since the beginning it seems[^P2PKH-always].

-## The Schnorr signature scheme

-Preliminaries:
+## Preliminaries

  - We assume a group $\Gr$ of prime order $p$ and a finite field $\Zp$
  - Let $g$ denote the generator of $\Gr$
  - We assume a collision-resistant hash function $H : \Gr \times \\{0,1\\}^* \rightarrow \Zp$.

+## The Schnorr signature scheme

 $\mathsf{Schnorr}$.$\mathsf{KeyGen}(1^\lambda) \rightarrow (\sk, \pk)$:
  - $\sk\randget\Zp$